liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/06-creating-android-views.markdown

 the View, as they would any Android dependency, by adding the repository, artifact, group ID, and version to their Gradle file.

 Super!
 Now you know how to create and package Views in Liferay Screens for Android.
-This gives you extensive control over your app's look and feel, and also lets you distribute and reuse your Views.
+This gives you extensive control over your app's visual design and behavior, and also lets you distribute and reuse your Views.

 ## Related Topics [](id=related-topics)